-2022 updates and requirements:
+2023 updates and requirements:

-Due to Covid-19 restrictions, visitors should not expect the same experience as in previous years.
 Before visiting, plan ahead by researching the availability of access points, travel restrictions, and community protocols.
 Visitors are also asked to learn in advance whether First Nations villages are welcoming visitors prior to arrival.

 Visitors should note the following: